 Scarcity is the feeling that a product is in short supply and that it will run out in a short period of time.
-Ultimately, it induces that dreaded FOMO feeling.
+Ultimately, it induces that dreaded FOMO (fear of missing out).

 What you need to do

-The first thing you need to do it pick what will drive that urgency.
+The first thing you need to do is pick what will drive that urgency.

 This could be the deadline for a sale, the quantity of a product you have, the end date of a program you’re running, etc.

 Depending on the audience's level of interest in the offer, do not extend the deadline of when you can receive it, or worse, change the quality left of it.
 This will break down trust between you and the people converting since it now seems you’ve lied to them to entice them.

 You can extend your offer if you notice conversions are very low, and you want to experiment with tactics to increase conversions on it.
 However, this should be done rarely.